iamspd2/react-nd/README.md

 # react-nd-exercises
-This repo contains practice code from React ND
+This repo contains practice codes from React ND